angular/angular/aio/content/guide/template-typecheck.md

 The `<h2>` and the `<span>` are in the `*ngFor` embedded view.
 In basic mode, Angular doesn't check either of them.
-However, in full mode, Angular checks that `config` and `user` exists and assumes a type of `any`.
+However, in full mode, Angular checks that `config` and `user` exist and assumes a type of `any`.
-In strict mode, Angular knows that the `user` in the `<span>` has a type of `User` as well as `address` is an object with a `city` property of type `string`.
+In strict mode, Angular knows that the `user` in the `<span>` has a type of `User`, and that `address` is an object with a `city` property of type `string`.

+{@a troubleshooting-template-errors}

 ## Troubleshooting template errors

-When enabling the new strict mode in version 9, you might encounter template errors which didn't arise in either of the previous modes.
-These errors often represent genuine type mismatches in the templates which were not caught by the previous tooling.
+When enabling the new strict mode in version 9, you might encounter template errors that didn't arise in either of the previous modes.
+These errors often represent genuine type mismatches in the templates that were not caught by the previous tooling.
 If this is the case, the error message should make it clear where in the template the problem occurs.

-They can also be false positives when the typings of an Angular library are either incomplete or incorrect, or when the typings don't quite line up with expectations as in the following:
+There can also be false positives when the typings of an Angular library are either incomplete or incorrect, or when the typings don't quite line up with expectations as in the following cases.

-1. When a library's typings are wrong or incomplete (for example, missing `null | undefined` if the library was not written with `strictNullChecks` in mind).
+* When a library's typings are wrong or incomplete (for example, missing `null | undefined` if the library was not written with `strictNullChecks` in mind).
-1. When a library's input types are too narrow and the library hasn't added appropriate metadata for Angular to figure this out.
-This usually occurs with disabled or other common boolean inputs used as attributes, for example, `<input disabled>`.
+* When a library's input types are too narrow and the library hasn't added appropriate metadata for Angular to figure this out.
+This usually occurs with disabled or other common Boolean inputs used as attributes, for example, `<input disabled>`.
-1. When using `$event.target` for DOM events (because of the possibility of event bubbling, `$event.target` in the DOM typings doesn't have the type you might expect).
+* When using `$event.target` for DOM events (because of the possibility of event bubbling, `$event.target` in the DOM typings doesn't have the type you might expect).

-It's also possible that an error can be the result of a bug in the template type-checker itself.

 In case of a false positive like these, there are a few options:

-* `$any()` can be used in certain contexts to opt out of type-checking for a part of the expression.
+* Use the [`$any()` type-cast function](guide/template-syntax#any-type-cast-function) in certain contexts to opt out of type-checking for a part of the expression.
-* `strictTemplates` can be disabled entirely.
+* You can disable strict checks entirely by setting `strictTemplates: false` in the application's TypeScript configuration file, `tsconfig.json`.
-* Certain type-checking operations can be disabled individually, while maintaining strictness in other aspects, by setting a _strictness flag_ to `false`.
+* You can disable certain type-checking operations individually, while maintaining strictness in other aspects, by setting a _strictness flag_ to `false`.

 |Strictness flag|Effect|
 |-|-|